 Individuals will react differently than you towards certain situations because of their tolerance levels.

 It’s not inherently bad, just different.

 Stay mindful of this and do what works best for your mental needs.

 12. Focus on the Things That Make You Happy.

 Overall, teacher self-care is taking time to do those things that make you happy.

-Being in a role of service is a great honor, but don’t lose yourself in the daily grind.
+Being in a role of service is honorable, but don’t lose yourself in the daily grind.

 When you’re happier, you have more to give to others and that includes your students.

-Using the link below, download the teachers self care presentation via Google Slides.
+Using the link below, download the teacher self-care presentation via Google Slides.

-Note: You must be first logged into your Google account before accessing.
+Note: You must first log into your Google account before accessing.